Skip to content

 1. Go to Integrations center ⇾ Integrations and open the The Things Stack Community integration.

-2. Click Toggle edit mode.
+2. Click the pencil icon to enter edit mode.

 3. In the Downlink data converter field, click Create new.